thesandlord/container-orchestration-comparisons/blue-green-deployment/kubernetes/README.md

 # Blue-Green Deployment
-Steps to perform a Blue-Green Deployment on Kubernetes
+Steps to perform a manual Blue-Green Deployment on Kubernetes

 ### Prerequisites
 - Provisioned Kubernetes Cluster